Tartanry: History

 Modern historians suggest that due to economic and social change, the clan system in the Highlands was already declining by the time of the failed 1745 rising.
-In its aftermath the British government enacted a series of laws that attempted to speed the process, including a ban on the bearing of arms, the wearing of tartan (in the Dress Act 1746) and limitations on the activities of the Roman Catholic Church.
+In its aftermath, the British government enacted a series of laws that attempted to speed the process, including a ban on the bearing of arms, the wearing of Highland dress (in the Dress Act 1746), and limitations on the activities of the Roman Catholic Church.
 Most of the legislation was repealed by the end of the eighteenth century as the Jacobite threat subsided.
 There was soon a process of the rehabilitation of Highland culture.
 The Dress Act was repealed in 1782, and tartan was adopted for Highland regiments in the British army, which poor Highlanders joined in large numbers until the end of the Napoleonic Wars in 1815.
 However, by the nineteenth century tartan had largely been abandoned by the ordinary people.

 In the 1820s, as part of the Romantic revival, tartan and the kilt were adopted by members of the social elite, not just in Scotland, but across Europe.
 The international craze for tartan, and for idealising a romanticised Highlands, was set off by the Ossian cycle published by Scottish poet James Macpherson in 1761-2.
 Sir Walter Scott's Waverley novels further helped popularise select aspects of Scottish life and history and he founded the Celtic Society of Edinburgh in 1820.
-He staged the royal Visit of King George IV to Scotland in 1822 and the king's wearing of tartan.
+He staged the royal visit of George IV to Scotland in 1822 and the king's wearing of tartan.
 George IV was the first reigning monarch to visit Scotland in 171 years.
 Scott and the Celtic Society urged Scots to attend festivities "all plaided and plumed in their tartan array".
 One contemporary writer sarcastically described the pomp that surrounded the celebrations as "Sir Walter's Celtified Pageantry".
-Nevertheless, the result was a massive upsurge in demand for kilts and tartans that could not be met by the Scottish textile industry.
+Nevertheless, the result was a massive upsurge in demand for kilts and tartans that could barely be met by the Scottish textile industry.

-Lord Macaulay, son of an Argyll family, wrote of the Romantic reinvention of Highland customs:
+Lord Macaulay, son of an Argyll family, wrote in 1848 of the Romantic reinvention of Highland customs:

 The designation of individual clan tartans was largely defined in this period and they became a major symbol of Scottish identity.
 The fashion for all things Scottish was maintained by Queen Victoria, who helped secure the popularity of the tartan fashion and the identity of Scotland as a tourist destination.
-Her Highland enthusiasm led to the design of two new tartan patterns, “Victoria” and “Balmoral”.
-The latter was named after her castle Balmoral in Aberdeenshire, which from 1852 became a major royal residence.
+Her Highland enthusiasm led to the design of two new tartan patterns, "Victoria" and "Balmoral".
+The latter was named after her castle Balmoral in Aberdeenshire, which from 1852 became a major royal residence; today Balmoral remains the tartan of the British royal family.